STUDENT/PARENT HANDBOOK -

 Excel Academy Policies

 Students in Excel Academy are required to complete schoolwork daily.
-Work samples will be collected by the Educational Specialist each 20-day learning period.
+Work samples will be collected by the Teacher of Record (ToR) each 20-day learning period.
 Resources include – but are not limited to – the following: credentialed teacher support; technical support; student support services; non-classroom based learning programs; cooperative school programs and classes; core curriculum; instructional materials; service vendors; lesson and/or course manuals and supplementary course material; special education resources and other necessary resources as required.

-Every student enrolled in Excel Academy benefits from the expertise of an Education Specialist.
-The Education Specialist (ES) is a credentialed teacher who works with their assigned students/families to identify and implement a personalized learning plan for each student.
-The ES will also meet once a month with each student/family to review/plan assignments and collect work samples representative of content covered during the previous LP.
+Every student enrolled in Excel Academy benefits from the expertise of a Teacher of Record (TOR) The TOR is a credentialed teacher who works with their assigned students/families to identify and implement a personalized learning plan for each student.
+The TOR will also meet once a month with each student/family to review the body of work the student completed for the LP and plan assignments.
+The TOR will collect work samples from the student’s body of work that are representative of the content covered during the previous LP.
 The monthly meeting is designed to encourage, support and guide Excel students and families on their homeschool journey.
 This meeting may last up to one hour per student depending on the student’s needs.

-The ES’s primary role is to work together with the parents to execute an appropriate course of study, help the student meet or exceed grade level requirements, and ultimately, work towards graduation from high school.
-All Excel Academy ESs are highly qualified, experienced, credentialed teachers who are committed to customized learning for each student and family.
+The TOR’s primary role is to work together with the parents to execute an appropriate course of study, help the student meet or exceed grade level requirements, and ultimately, work towards graduation from high school.
+All Excel Academy TORs are highly qualified, experienced, credentialed teachers who are committed to customized learning for each student and family.

 Initial Contact Meeting

-Once an ES has been assigned to a family, he/she will reach out within 24-48 hours to schedule an initial contact phone meeting.
-During this meeting, the ES will explain the Learning Period (LP) and school-wide requirements and go over curriculum options.
+Once a TOR has been assigned to a family, he/she will reach out within 24-48 hours to schedule an initial contact phone meeting.
+During this meeting, the teacher will explain the Learning Period (LP) and school-wide requirements and go over curriculum options.
 For more information on learning styles and curriculum options, please click here to visit the Excel Academy website.

 Learning Period (LP) Meetings

-Students are required to turn in work samples to their ESs at each Learning Period meeting every twenty school days.
-These work samples represent a student’s progress over the course of the previous Learning Period.
-As a result, students are encouraged to show their best and most well-rounded work.
-Samples can include any evaluative coursework, including worksheets, argumentative essays, research papers, science-project write ups, etc. Students are encouraged to come prepared to each LP meeting with a body of work for each subject.
-The ES will choose a sample in each subject/course that demonstrates grade level content in a variety of formats.
-The ES will file these samples as proof of student attendance and progress.
-The final grades assigned by the ES in collaboration with the parent at the end of each semester are heavily based on the progress and achievement shown in a student’s work samples.
+Students are required to bring a body of work to each learning period meeting.
+This body of work represents the student’s progress over the course of the previous Learning Period.
+As a result, students are encouraged to bring enough work to show the concepts learned for each subject or course taken..
+All work should be graded or evaluated in some manner.
+Samples can include any evaluative coursework, including worksheets, argumentative essays, research papers, science-project write ups, etc. The TOR will choose a sample in each subject/course that demonstrates grade level content in a variety of formats.
+The TOR will file these samples as proof of student attendance and progress.
+Back to the Top

 Learning Log / Assessment of Student Work

-There are various methods parents can use to document the acquired learning for the student throughout each learning period (every 20 days).
-At the learning period meeting, the ES will review learning logs and engage in academic conversations to ensure that adequate amount of work was documented and confirm that ample learning did take place.
-Progression through the assigned curriculum and the state standards will be verified by the ES as well.
+There are various methods parents can choose from to document the acquired learning for the student each LP(every 20 days).
+A student’s TOR will go over these methods upon student enrollment with Excel Academy.
+At each learning period meeting, the student’s assigned TOR will review the student’s body of work and engage in academic conversation to confirm that ample learning took place.
+Progression through the assigned curriculum and the state standards will be verified by the TOR as well.
+The final grades assigned by the TOR, in collaboration with the parent, at the end of each semester are heavily based on the progress and achievement shown in the student’s body of work and conversations with the teacher.

 Attendance / Grid Log

-Along with the assessment of student work, another responsibility of the Education Specialist is to verify and claim attendance for each learning period.
+Along with the assessment of student work, another responsibility of the Teacher of Record is to verify and claim attendance for each learning period.
 Attendance for a learning period can only be claimed once a learning period has ended.
-After reviewing learning logs and work samples, the ES will verify that ample work and/or standards were completed by the student during the learning period, and the ES and the parent will sign and date the electronic Attendance Grid Log.
+After reviewing the student’s work, the TOR will verify that ample work and/or standards were completed by the student during the learning period, and the TOR and the parent will sign and date the electronic Attendance Grid Log.

 Parent Newsletter via Mailchimp